Cloud Cost Management FAQ

 Proven results:

-Measurable ROI typically achieved within 3-6 months
+Measurable ROI typically within 3–6 months

-Industry recognition:
+Industry credentials:

-Gartner Peer Insights #1 rated for ITAM
+#1 rated on Gartner Peer Insights for ITAM

-Serving organizations in 30+ countries
+Customers in 30+ countries

 Customer-focused delivery: